One North Central Luzon: As Balitang Amianan (2008–14)

 To strengthen its commitment of bringing the latest, most credible and most comprehensive news from the region, in July 2013, Balitang Amianan started its international broadcast on GMA News TV International alongside other newscasts Balitang Bisdak and 24 Oras Davao (now One Mindanao).

 The newscast's first incarnation ended its 6-year run on November 7, 2014.

-As 24 Oras North Central Luzon/24 Oras Amianan (2014-2016)
+As 24 Oras North Central Luzon/24 Oras Amianan (2014–16)

-Following changes of its now-main newscast 24 Oras, Balitang Amianan was rebranded as 24 Oras North Central Luzon effective November 10, 2014.
+Following changes of its now-main newscast 24 Oras, Balitang Amianan was rebranded as 24 Oras North Central Luzon on November 10, 2014.

 On August 31, 2015, 24 Oras North Central Luzon retitled as 24 Oras Amianan (after Ratsada 24 Oras of GMA Iloilo since July 20, now relaunched since August 27, 2018 as One Western Visayas) with an additional segment called "Trivia ni Araguy".
 24 Oras Amianan aired its last telecast on January 29, 2016.

-As Balitang Amianan (2016-2022)
+As GMA Regional TV Balitang Amianan (2016–2022)

-On February 1, 2016, Balitang Amianan returned on the air after more than a year hiatus.
+On February 1, 2016, GMA Regional TV Balitang Amianan returned on the air after more than a year hiatus.
 On April 18, 2016, Faye Centeno joined as Torida's co-anchor in the newscast.